opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Previewing and Rendering
 ========================
-In order to generate the final animation, including all the transformations and special effects applied to the scene elements, the scene has to be *rendered*.
+In order to generate the final animation, including all the transformations and effects applied to the scene elements, the scene has to be *rendered*.

 It is also possible to *preview* the animation for performing checks and tune-ups before the full rendering process.